 I told her my previous move had to be annulled since the king couldn't be exposed.
 Is this correct?

 This is indeed correct.
-A move which leaves your king in check is illegal, and should be taken back, and another, legal, move should be made.
+A move that leaves your king in check is illegal, and it should be taken back, then a legal move should be made in its place.
 The player that made the illegal move does not lose the game.